Alzheimer's and Marijuana

 Most often, those with late-onset symptoms appear between ages 60–65 and early onset of alzheimer’s can occur in a persons 30’s-40’s.
 Dementia is common to with alzheimer’s.
 Its estimated that over six million americansover the age of 65 may have the disease while many more under 65 remain undiagnosed.

 THC as medicine for treating for Alzheimer’s Disease (AD).

 In lab experiments, scientists found THC was significantly better at disrupting the abnormal clumping of malformed proteins.
 THC might inhibit an enzyme, AChE, that is linked to Alzheimer’s.
 AChE is known to help accelerate the formation of abnormal protein clumps in the brain, known as amyloid plaques, during Alzheimer’s.

 CBD and THC maybe be useful in treating AD because they may potentially suppress several of the main causing factors.
 If you have, think you may have, or want to check for a loved one then you should consider consulting a marijuana doctor that can help provide a marijuana treatment plan to manage symptoms.

-THC could completely prevent AChE from forming amyloid plaques, while two drugs approved for use against Alzheimer's, donepezil and tacrine, reduced clumping by only 22 and 7 percent, respectively, at twice the concentration of THC used in the tests.
+The two main drugs currently approved by doctors to treat Alzheimer’s illness are donepezil and tacrine.
+The two FDA-approved drugs only reduced clumping by only 22% and 7%, respectively at twice the concentration of THC used in the tests.